sagemath/sagewiki_to_gh-2022-10-10/DidierDeshommes.md

   * RealLib may not round correctly (not according to IEEE 754)
  * RealLib should not be a replacementto MPFR.
 MPFR has its uses and is . faster than RealLib3
- * The wrapper for it has already been written (modeled after MPFR), we're just . waiting for the developper to add a GPL-compatible license to it.
-DELTA: Some AMD64 compilation problems prevent me from working on this on the sage server.

- .
-Builds nicely on x86 though.
-DELAT: Thanks to Dr Lambov, this now compiles on 386 and AMD64.
+DELTA: Thanks to Dr Lambov, this now compiles on 386 and AMD64 and PPC.
 I've built a new version and posted patches.

 === Tweaking Hermes ===
 Logging of sessions using mathml through hermes: